April 26 – 7th Democratic Congressional District Convention, Sawyer County

 May 12 – General Meeting – 7:00-8:00 PM – Frances Simek Library

-June 9 – General Meeting – 7:00-8:00 PM – TBD
+June 9 – General Meeting and picnic – 7:00-8:00 PM – TBD

 June 14-15th – State Democratic Party of Wisconsin Convention, Chula Vista, Wisconsin Dells